 Today we are making a creamy and delicious authentic Greek tzatziki.
 Summer is the perfect time to make this refreshing dish because it pairs so well with grilled vegetables and meat.
 Digging into a bowl of slightly chilled tzatziki is one of the best things you can do in the summertime!
 (Well that and make this pretty lavender limeade.)
 Making a traditional tzatziki is not only easy, it also comes together very quickly.
 Make this for your next bbq and watch your guest crowd around the bowl!

 The star of this recipe is the creamy Greek yoghurt but that isn’t complete without a refreshing grated cucumber.
-Since cucumber contains a lot of water and we do not want to water down our tzatziki, it is important to follow an additional step before adding the grated cucumber to the yoghurt.
+Since cucumber contains a lot of water and we do not want to water down our tzatziki, it is important to get out as much of the water as possible beforehand.
 After grating the cucumber, place it into a sieve over a bowl and salt it generously.
 You will notice the cucumber will start to release its water.
 This is due to the salt literally pulling out the water.
 You also want to help that process by squeezing out any additional water from the cucumber.
 Now it’s ready for the yoghurt!

 - 1 English cucumber